Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

-In the case of a large network, i.e. when $N$ is large, many authors approximate the interaction term by an instantaneous rate $\nu(t)$, the so-called mean-firing rate (see for example \cite{brunel, brunel:hakim, ostojic:brunel:hakim, renart:brunel:wang}).
-However, in the neuroscience literature little attention is paid to how this convergence is achieved.
-Mathematically the mean-field limit as $N\to \infty$ must be taken, but, as a first step, this requires a careful analysis of the asymptotic well-posedness.
+In the case of a large network, that is, when $N$ is large, many authors approximate the interaction term by an instantaneous rate $\nu(t)$, the so-called mean-firing rate [see, e.g., \citet {brunel,brunelhakim,ostojicbrunelhakim,renartbrunelwang}].
+However, in the neuroscience literature, little attention is paid to how this convergence is achieved.
+Mathematically, the mean-field limit as $N\to\infty$ must be taken, but as a first step, this requires a careful analysis of the asymptotic well-posedness.
 This is precisely the purpose of the paper: to focus on the unique solvability of the resulting nonlinear limit equation (the analysis of the convergence being left to further investigations).
 At first glance such a question may seem classical, given the volume of results available that guarantee the existence of a solution to distribution dependent SDEs.
-However, as quickly became apparent in our analysis, in the excitatory case ($\alpha >0$) the problem is in fact a delicate one, for which, to our knowledge, there are no existing results available.
-This difficulty is due to the nature of the interactions, which introduce the strong possibility of a solution that `blows up' in finite time.
-The validity of the study of this question, and its non-trivial nature, is further justified by the fact that several authors have recently been interested in exactly the same problem from a PDE perspective (\cite{perthame, carillo:gonzales:gualdani:schonbek}).
+However, as quickly became apparent in our analysis, in the excitatory case ($\alpha>0$) the problem is in fact a delicate one, for which, to our knowledge, there are no existing results available.
+This difficulty is due to the nature of the interactions, which introduce the strong possibility of a solution that ``blows up'' in finite time.
+The validity of the study of this question, and its nontrivial nature, is further justified by the fact that several authors have recently been interested in exactly the same problem from a PDE perspective [\citet{perthame,carillogonzalesgualdanischonbek}].
 Despite some serious effort and very interesting related results on their part, we understand that they were not able to prove the existence and uniqueness of global solutions to the limit equation, which is the main result of the present paper.

-\subsection{Precisions:}
+\subsection{Precisions}

 We now make precise the nonlinear equation of interest.
-Firstly, since the mathematical difficulties lie within the jump interaction term, we suppose that there is no external input current ($I^{ext}_i(t) \equiv 0$), and that the interaction term is composed solely of the jump or reset part ($\beta = 0$).
-Although this is a non-trivial simplification from a neuroscience perspective, it still captures all the mathematical complexity of the resulting mean-field equation.
+First, since the mathematical difficulties lie within the jump interaction term, we suppose that there is no external input current [$I^{\ext}_i(t) \equiv0$], and that the interaction term is composed solely of the jump or reset part ($\beta= 0$).
+Although this is a nontrivial simplification from a neuroscience perspective, it still captures all the mathematical complexity of the resulting mean-field equation.